MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/SuggestedBoards.md

 # Device Options

 ## Windows 10 IoT Core Development Devices
-Below you can find Microsoft-enabled System on Chips (SoC) as well as suggested devices to get started quickly and community devices that have been enabled independent of Microsoft involvement.
+While we suggest a few boards to get started on, if you want to work with something else for prototyping or development, we have a number of additional options in the ecosystem.

 ## Microsoft-enabled SoCs
 Microsoft works alongside Broadcom, Intel, and Qualcomm to verify support for Windows 10 IoT Core on several of the silicon vendors' SoC.
 These IoT Core-powered SoCs are used in hundreds of different devices that you can ues to prorotype and commercialize your idea with.